-Employee benefits - defined benefit plans Determination of required funding levels in respect of the defined benefit pension fund is 21% of pensionable salaries (in exce In addition, the trustees of the fund target a funding position on the pensioner liabilities that exceeds the value of the best estimate actuarial liability.
+Employee benefits - defined benefit plans Determination of required funding levels Funding levels are monitored on an annual basis and the current agreed contribution rate in respect of the defined benefit pension fund is 21% of pensionable salaries (in excess of the minimum recommended contribution rate set by the fund actuary).
+The bank considers the recommended contribution rate as advised by the fund actuary with each actuarial valuation.
+In addition, the trustees of the fund target a funding position on the pensioner liabilities that exceeds the value of the best estimate actuarial liability.
 The funding position is also considered in relation to a solvency reserve basis, which makes allowance for the discontinuance cost of outsourcing the pensions.
 As at the last statutory actuarial valuation of the fund (during October 2015), all categories of liabilities were at least 100% funded.
 If the member chooses to buy into the fund, on that date the fair value of plan assets and the value of the plan liabilities on the defined benefit plan are increased by the amount of the initial contribution.
 Determination of present value of defined benefit plan obligations The cost of the benefits and the present value of the defined benefit pension funds and post-employment medical obligations depend on a number of factors that are determined annually on an actuarial basis, by independent actuaries, using the projected unit credit method which incorporates a number of assumptions.
 The key assumptions used in determining the charge to profit or loss arising from these obligations include the expected long-term rate of return on the relevant plan assets, discount rate and expected salary and pension increase rates.
 Any changes in these assumptions will impact the charge to profit or loss and may affect planned funding of the pension plans.